tim-becker/thesis-code/README.md

-Representations and Complexity of Abelian Automaton Groups
+Embeddings and Orbits of Abelian Automaton Groups
 ==========================================================

 This repository implements code used in my senior thesis.
 Note that it will be